About a 6-minute read.

-“You are crazy if you think anyone is going to buy your product as a new brand by only selling online.”
+3. “You are crazy if you think anyone is going to buy your product as a new brand by only selling online.”
 This was the hardest for me to hear.
 People shop online!
 I shop online!
 I have my samples…My photoshoot was set for this month…I have exciting partnerships in place for styling and cross-promotion.
 I wanted all of you to have the product in your hands by this Fall and I couldn’t wait to share it all this summer!
 I told her I have people on my mailing list waiting for me to launch and that I just need a manufacturer!
 Her response was, “Thats nice…but no one is going to buy it.
 No one buys from new brands without touching and feeling it.”
 This burned.
-But, again, I knew deep down she was right.
+But, again, she’s the expert.
+Could she be right about this?

-“You need to sell to retail boutiques.”
+4. “You need to sell to retail boutiques.”
 I hated hearing this, because I don’t shop in boutiques.
 My vision for the brand was to only sell online.
-But again, I knew she was right.
 In a dream reality, I didn’t need retailers to get things off the ground.
 I was going to host a pre-sale that would bring me enough capital to fund my first production run.
 I was going to knock the socks off it and everyone on my mailing list was going to buy.
 If that didn’t happen, plan B was to get outside funding.
 Sure, that sounds easy, but if you’ve ever seen Shark Tank, you know, to get funding you need to prove orders and sales, and to prove orders and sales, you need orders and sales…from retailers.
 I was definitely going to have to ease into this major pivot in my plan.